 - Integration: Taking responsibility for interface integration.
 Planning, managing, and controlling interfaces and assuring that all interface points are clearly defined and documented at an early stage in the execution and that parties are aligned.
 Understanding their scope and responsibilities, ensuring no gaps or overlaps.
 Including technical interfaces and contractual interfaces.
 Developing and maintaining the Project Interface Management Plan as well as the interface register.

-- Scope Management - Taking responsibility for that interface are followed as per contractual requirements.
-Identifying scope creep and securing that additional customer requests are managed as variation orders, where cost and time impact is properly analysed.
+- Scope Management: Taking responsibility for that interface are followed as per contractual requirements.
+Identifying scope creep and securing that additional customer requests are managed as variation orders, where cost and time impact is properly analyzed.

 - Time Management: Being responsible for the scheduling of interfaces, ensuring all interface deliverables have proper delivery dates, which should be linked to the overall project schedule.
 Defining as interface information associated with two distinct entities that is necessary for an entity to generate its own deliverables.

 - Cost Management: Understanding of the costs associated with interfaces and its potential cost exposure in case of delay, changes, quality issues etc. Identifying and modifying of issues with potential impact on cost.